-The Michigan Conservative Energy Forum (MCEF) was founded by conservatives who believe that Michigan should adopt a genuine "All of the Above" energy policy that increases our commitment to renewable energy and energy efficiency.
-MCEF fellows will have the opportunity to learn about Michigan's energy landscape and how conservative energy policies can create jobs, expand our economy, improve national security and responsibly make use of our natural resources.
-The program will run from July 9 - November 30.
-During that time, each fellow will choose a topic to research and write about.
-Fellows will be expected to produce a press release, blog posts, social media content and finally an op-ed suitable for publication.
-In addition to their independent research, fellows will have the opportunity to meet regularly with the MCEF Leadership Council, join educational meetings with legislators and candidates and participate in grassroots events.
-The deadline to apply for the program is May 9, 2018.
-Applicants will be told if they have been accepted into the program or not by May 11, 2018.
+The Michigan Conservative Energy Forum (MICEF) was founded by conservatives who believe that Michigan should adopt a genuine "All of the Above" energy policy that increases our commitment to renewable energy and energy efficiency.
+MICEF fellows will have the opportunity to learn about Michigan's energy landscape and how conservative energy policies can create jobs, expand our economy, improve national security and responsibly make use of our natural resources.
+The program will run from June 7 - December 6.
+During that time, each fellow will choose a topic to research and develop into a final project.
+Fellows will be expected to produce a press release, blog posts, social media content and a final project that will be used for educational purposes.
+In addition to their independent research, fellows will have the opportunity to meet regularly with the MICEF Leadership Council, join educational meetings with legislators and participate in grassroots events.
+The deadline to apply for the program is March 29, 2019.
+Applicants will be told if they have been accepted into the program or not by April 5, 2019.

 In order to apply you must be a college student or a young professional currently participating in a young professionals organization.
 An ideal candidate is a self-starter, clear communicator, excellent writer and eager to learn about Michigan energy policy and share that knowledge with their peers and the public.